brunch/brunch/docs/faq.md

       'css/vendor.css': /^node_modules/
 ```

+## Does Brunch support Hot Module Replacement?

+Yes it does!
+Check out the [`hmr-brunch`](https://github.com/brunch/hmr-brunch) plugin for more details.

 ## How to use Bower?

 Brunch does support [Bower](http://bower.io), however NPM is becoming de-facto standard for front-end packages.